Mount Pleasant Baptist Church and Cemetery: 2012 arson attack

-On August 10, 2012, the church building survived an arson attack, in which nobody was inside the church at the time of the incident and no injuries were reported.
+On August 10, 2012, the church building would be subject to an arson attack, in which nobody was inside the church at the time of the incident and no injuries were reported.
 While the original part of the building was mostly intact despite some smoke damage and broken windows, the fire caused severe damages to the latter rear-side additions of the building.
 It was not until almost 8 years later in June 2020, following the murder of George Floyd and the arise of subsequent protests, that the church's reparation efforts were given widespread attention.
 To assist in funding the church's now 5-year long campaign to repair the church, Delegate Danica Roem started a GoFundMe campaign, which raised over $20,000 in the span of two days and doubled the church's $10,000 goal for the first phase of the $100,000 total cost of reparations of the building.

-The arsonist, Maurice Thomson Michaely from nearby Haymarket, was a minor at the time of the attack and had no prior criminal record.
+The arsonist, Maurice Thomson Michaely from nearby Haymarket, was arrested on November 29, 2012.
+He was a minor at the time of the attack and had no prior criminal record.
 Nicknamed "Hjalti" as a member of the Lynchburg-based Norse neopagan group Wolves of Vinland, which has since been identified as a neo-Völkisch and white nationalist hate group by the Southern Poverty Law Center, Michaely was not charged with a hate crime for defacing the historic black church, but eventually pled guilty on June 4, 2013, to felony arson, unlawfully entering property of another with the intent to damage, and maliciously destroying or defacing church property.
-He was sentenced to and served two and a half years in jail and was ordered by the court to pay $250 per month to the Mount Pleasant Baptist Church as restitution.
+On September 29, 2013, he was sentenced to two and a half years in jail and was ordered by the court to pay $250 per month to the Mount Pleasant Baptist Church as restitution.

-While the Mount Pleasant Baptist Church remains closed and under continuous repairs, the church's congregation is temporarily worshipping at the nearby Northern Virginia Baptist Center.
+While the Mount Pleasant Baptist Church remains closed and under continuous repairs, the church's congregation is temporarily worshipping at the nearby Northern Virginia Baptist Center on Glenkirk Road in Linton Hall.

 Preservation

 In a September 2020 Board of County Supervisors meeting, attempts to block a plan for future development near the church were rejected by Prince William County supervisors.
 Previously, attempts to block Dominion Energy from constructing power lines through the area were successful in 2017, but commentors at the 2020 public hearing speculated that the rejection was to reserve land for future residential and commercial development instead.
-In May 2025, the Prince William Board of County Supervisors would approve the rezoning of the land adjacent to the church The Settlement was located on from its current agricultural use to allow homebuilder K. Hovnanian Homes to construct 210 single-family houses.
+In May 2025, the Prince William Board of County Supervisors would approve the rezoning of the land adjacent to the church that The Settlement was located on from its current agricultural use to allow homebuilder K. Hovnanian Homes to construct 210 single-family houses.

 On December 10, 2020, the Virginia Department of Historic Resources added Mount Pleasant Baptist Church and Cemetery to the Virginia Landmarks Register.
 Months later on February 19, 2021, the National Park Service added the church and cemetery site to the National Register of Historic Places.